KarlTDebiec/Scinoephile/scinoephile/data/README.rst

 Romanization
 ============

-``unmatched.cha`` contains Jyutping Cantonese romanization of characters not included in the `Hong Kong Cantonese Corpus
+``unmatched.cha`` contains Jyutping Cantonese romanization of selected characters not included in the `Hong Kong Cantonese Corpus
 <http://compling.hss.ntu.edu.sg/hkcancor/>`_ used by pycantonese.